congto/ktos-108/Lab_03_Managing_Networks_With_Neutron.md

   - ca you reach other instances?
 ### Extra Credit
   - select a specific IP address (from the subnet range) for your instance on boot
-  - modify the network, ad a DNS server (8.8.8.8)
+  - modify the network, add a DNS server (8.8.8.8)

 ```
 openstack router